 We knew what to expect, adapted well and it was fun.
-The daily life in the seven weeks Mompiche was an unusual but beautiful experience: Getting fresh fish from the fishermen daily, cutting banana plants with a machete, saving nervous crabs from the pool and chilling in a hammock all day – this was easy living at its best.
-We freshly cooked our meals daily, ate lots of fresh fruit from a fruit truck – that passes by the house weekly and we enjoyed the countless animals passing by.
-It was awesome and the best for last: By choosing this particular housesitting, we kind of forced ourselves to evolve, too.
+The daily life in the seven weeks in Mompiche was an unusual but beautiful experience: Getting fresh fish from the fishermen every morning, cutting banana plants with a machete, saving nervous crabs from the empty pool and chilling in a hammock all day – this was easy living at its best.
+We cooked our meals fresh every day, ate lots of fresh fruit from a fruit truck, that passes by the house weekly and enjoyed the countless animals passing by.
+It was awesome and the best for last: By choosing this particular housesitting, we forced ourselves to evolve, too.
 I have honestly never cared about how much water I use.
 It was always available and taken for granted, but after being dependent on rain for some time, this has changed and I´m glad it did.
-The water never went out, by far not, but only knowing it could, did the trick.
+The water never ran dry, by far not, but only knowing it could, did the trick.
 Now I save a lot of time in the shower by cutting it short and in general try to use less water.
 I know it´s not much, but imagine everybody doing a little.

-I can strongly recommend everyone to do something like this once in a lifetime – the experience lasts forever.
-If you fancy the village or want to check the house out, it´s called “Secret Gardens Mompiche“, has a Facebook page and is also an AirBnb.
+I can strongly recommend to do something like this once in a lifetime – the experience lasts forever.
+If you fancy the village or want to check out the house, it´s called “Secret Gardens Mompiche“, has a Facebook page and is also an AirBnb.